 Visit the Ready to Pass? website to find out more.

 - Always display fluorescent or reflective clothing on both horse and rider, whatever the weather or light conditions.

 - Don’t ride in failing light, fog or darkness.

 - Avoid icy or snowy roads where possible.

 - Never take a mounted group of more than eight horses on the road.

-- If riding two abreast move into single file as soon as it is safe for the motorist to overtake.
-Don’t ride more than two abreast on the road.
+- If riding two abreast, move into single file when it is safe to do so to allow motorists to overtake.

 - Always cross major crossings as a group, rather than one by one.